 Many sources claim that plants contain hyaluronic acid.
 However, they lack supporting research.

-At any rate, while plant sources may not naturally pack hyaluronic acid, many contain nutrients that still support hyaluronic acid production.
+While plant sources may not naturally pack hyaluronic acid, many contain nutrients that still support hyaluronic acid production.
+Think of them as the building blocks for HA.
 These include naringenin, vitamin C, zinc, magnesium, and phytoestrogens.

 1. Naringenin-Rich Foods

 Narin-what?
 Don’t be alarmed if you haven’t heard of naringenin.
 This bioactive compound doesn’t get a lot of attention, yet it plays an important role in preserving hyaluronic acid.
 Naringenin functions by inhibiting the enzyme that breaks down hyaluronic acid in the body.